 - Exchange of one cryptocurrency for another or for another crypto-asset.

-3. How are the different types of mining taxed?
+4. How are rewards from mining taxed?

 Mining constitutes a business activity if all requirements for a taxable business (“steuerlicher Gewerbebetrieb”) are met cumulatively.
 Credited crypto-assets are subject to the progressive tax rate without a speculation period.
 If the requirements are not met, the income is generally regarded income from other services according to § 29 Austrian Income Tax Act (EStG), where the progressive income tax rate is also applicable.
 Operating costs or income-related expenses caused by mining may be deducted.
 Any losses from business activities (not private) may be offset against other income or, if this is not possible, may be carried forward.

 5. How are hard forks to be recorded for tax purposes?

 In simplified terms, hard forks are a “split” of the blockchain, which creates new crypto assets (coins).
 According to the Austrian Federal Ministry of Finance (BMF), the acquisition date of the existing crypto assets is also relevant for the new coins, whereby the acquisition cost of the new coins is zero.
 In the case of private assets, the full proceeds from the sale of the new coins are therefore taxable if sold within the continued one-year speculation period.

 6. How is Staking and Lending taxed in Austria?